AdobeDocs/learning-manager.en/help/migrated/learners/adobe-captivate-prime-app-for-desktop.md

 * The different annotations that can be selected are **ellipse**, **line**, **arrow**, **highlight**, and **text**.

-* Choose a color for each annotation from the colors panel in the annotation’s properties panel.
+* Choose a color for each annotation from the colors panel in the annotation's properties panel.
 * For **Text**, choose the following properties: Font, bold, italic, heading, alignment, color, and background color.

 To view the background color for text, enable background color to yes.